π π Getting Started

 <script type="module">

-import { UIElement, setText } from 'https://cdn.jsdelivr.net/npm/@zeix/ui-element@latest/index.js'
+import { asString, component, first, on, RESET, setText } from "https://cdn.jsdelivr.net/npm/@zeix/ui-element@latest/index.js"

-connectedCallback() {
+component("hello-world", {

-// Update content dynamically based on the 'name' signal
+// Update content dynamically based on the "name" signal

-// Handle user input to change the 'name'
+// Handle user input to change the "name"

 </script>